Paul Krekorian: 2000 State Assembly bid

+Tenure in the State Assembly (2006–2010)

-In 2006, Krekorian was elected to the 43rd district of the California State Assembly.
+In 2006, Krekorian was elected to the 43rd district of the California State Assembly, succeeding term-limited Assembly Majority Leader Dario Frommer.
 During his first term in office, Krekorian held one of the best records in the Assembly with the highest number of bills signed into law by any freshman legislator.
 He was named Assistant Majority Floor Leader of the State Assembly, the third ranking leadership position in the Assembly, by then-Speaker Karen Bass.
 Krekorian's legislative priorities included making government more accessible and responsive, saving and creating jobs, protecting the environment and increasing public safety.
 He created the "Government at Your Doorstep" program in response to complaints about speeding, graffiti, and noise pollution in his district.
 As the state battled to pass a balanced budget in early 2009, Krekorian authored a historic bill to ensure film and TV production in California stays local.
 His bill was the first successful tax incentive aimed at saving California jobs by addressing runaway production.
 On-location feature production increased 9.1 percent in the second quarter of 2012, generating 160 production days in Southern California.
 Krekorian also introduced legislation that restricted plastic pollution in ocean run-off, expanded renewable energy generation for California public utilities and reduced carbon emissions.
 He worked closely with local police departments to reduce gang violence, along with crime in his district and throughout the state.
 In his first Assembly term, Krekorian's Weapons and Ammunition Nuisance Abatement Act of 2007 gave apartment owners greater latitude to evict tenants who harbor guns and ammo.
 That year, Krekorian also introduced and passed a bill to encourage participation with federal authorities to siphon off the state's stock of weapons.